m-pranjul/Python_task/README.md

-# Python_task
+# Python Assignment

-## run following command in command prompt
+## Dependencies to Install
-pip install pdflatex
+1. Install Pdflatex Module using Command -> pip install pdflatex

+## To Run the Application
+1. Run the Main.py file

+## Requirements
+1. Miktex software is installed in Operating System.